 1 mile racing:

-For 1 mile racing with the above 6.5L reservoir you have enough fluid for 33sec and you would likely get away with that size since the race should be over in 25-30sec however the cool down time is going to increase, since you would have heated the entire volume of fluid up, if this is not an issue that will suit, or a better suited size would be around 10-20L.
+For 1 mile racing with the above 12L reservoir you have enough fluid for 55sec and you will have more than enough fluid volume as the race should be over in 25-30sec the cool down time is going to very good as well.

 Circuit racing you are going to want to use a decent sized reservoir 5-20L in size along with your heat exchanger.
 Normally for drag racing, daily driving, power cruise guys we delete the heat exchanger from the car entirely.
 However for circuit racing you should retain the heat exchanger along with the chiller and reservoir.